Swamp Fox Murals | Francis Marion Trail | Revolutionary War, Southern Campaigns | Clarendon County, SC

 Pocotaligo Nature Walk open, looking better than ever.

-Thank you to City of Manning for the all new boardwalk for a close view of the swamp, flora & fauna.
+Thank you to City of Manning for the all new boardwalk for a close view of the swamp, flora and fauna.

-See the Liberty Tree, clone of the last living Liberty Tree from Maryland.
+See the Liberty Tree, clone of the last Liberty Tree, this one was left in Maryland.
 Revolutionary War patriots called themselves Sons of Liberty and rallied under a tree which was known as a Liberty Tree.
 The last of the original designated Liberty Trees, a tulip poplar, was destroyed by a hurricane.

 On December 3, 2021, the city of Manning dedicated this Liberty Tree, propagated from the last of the original trees.
 This tree, as others, is a witness to history and a symbol of strength and endurance.
 Thank you for the support of the SC Battleground Preservation Trust, Master Gardeners of Clarendon, Azalea Garden Club, and Swamp Fox Murals Trail Society.